 What happens when the conditions on different sides of a border differ so much that they create tensions and problems for the people around them?
 How should people, goods and capital be allowed to move?

-Our researchers study which patterns are behind the relatively low level of corruption in this part of the world, and how to ensure that the level does not increase.
+Our researchers study which patterns are behind the relatively low level of corruption in this part of Europe, and how to ensure that the level does not increase.
 They also study how political polarisation affects our society, the movements in and around the EU, the consequences of migration and how we can better face them.

 Analysing the effects of rebuilding barriers